 - Corpus spongiosum penis

-3. What is the means by which the male erection is controlled?
+3. What are the means by which the male erection is controlled?

 - Nn. splanchnici sacrales